hsjobeki/nix-types/README.md

   - automatic documentation (possible, could be better)
   - only works for nixOS-Modules.

-:construction: :construction: Any help welcome! :construction: :construction:

-Scope:
+Scope: (__Static__ typings via `doc-strings`)

 - Clarify and unify typing annotations.
 - provide the same for nixos modules
-- compatibility and extensability by e.g. 'nil' for linting /  or documentation generators.
+- compatibility and extendability by e.g. 'nil' for linting /  or documentation generators.

 __Not__ in scope:

 - real types
 - type inference
+- dynamic types (e.g failures in mkOptions, like `types.package` )

 ## Abstract